Scientific Name: Carphophis amoenus

 Rocky bluffs, pine wood and hardwood forest, old fields, partially wooded areas near/above streams, wetland borders.
 May be found under rocks, logs, stumps, or in flower beds.

-- The dorsal is grey to brown or black unpatterned.
+- The dorsal is gray to brown or black unpatterned.

-- The ventral is a light pink, reddish-pink to light brown, tan, or light grey.
+- The ventral is a light pink, reddish-pink to light brown, tan, or light gray.

 - The ventral coloration extend 1-2 rows on the side of the body.